bbbbbr/megaduck-quique-disasm/docs/Megaduck Quique info.md

 - Wait for a serial reply with the result
   - No cart found in slot: 0x06
   - If cart was found the program seems to idle in a endless nop loop.
 Maybe waiting for execution to transfer over.
 Perhaps CPU reset is handled by the peripheral hardware.

+- ?
+TODO: What happens to WRAM?
+Does it get preserved or reset?

 ## Any Save/External RAM built in?